zhang928160849/JAVA_PLACE/README.md

 - @EnableConfigurationProperties to import the POJO only annotated with @ConfigurationProperties
 - compare integer, you shouldn't use ==, but .equals
 - DTO stand for Data Transfet Object, check [DTO](https://martinfowler.com/eaaCatalog/dataTransferObject.html) , dto object need getter and setter
 - use Lombok annotation to reduce boilerplate code
+- use transient keyword to exclude an attribute during seralization